 The democratization of marketing was sparked by a variety of factors, from the growing ubiquity of technology and social media to the savviness of consumers and the simple fact that they were sick of brands saying one thing and doing another.

-According to TechTarget, the five main sources of this surge of consumer power are:
+The five main sources of this surge of consumer power are:

 - A dramatic increase in the amount of information (and variety of sources) that a customer can find out about a brand